R. Chittibabu: Film career

 In his early career, he worked as Camera Assistant in Revathi Studio, Chennai.
 Impressed by his interest towards Cinematography, B. S. Ranga offered R. Chittibabu to work as Assistant Cameraman in the film Devadasu (1953 film).

 Worked as an Operative Cameraman for Chella Pillai in 1955.

 R. Chittibabu debuted as a cinematographer in the 1966 Kannada film Love in Bangalore, Followed by a successful journey of 72 more Kannada films, 13 Tamil films, 5 Telugu films and 4 Hindi Films.
-Famously known for the movies Kasturi Nivasa (1971), Naagarahaavu (1972), Naa Ninna Mareyalare (1976), Bayalu Daari (1976), Huliya Haalina Mevu (1979), Chakravyuha and Teri Meherbaniyan (1985).
+He's famously known for the movies Kasturi Nivasa (1971), Naagarahaavu (1972), Naa Ninna Mareyalare (1976), Bayalu Daari (1976), Huliya Haalina Mevu (1979), Chakravyuha and Teri Meherbaniyan (1985).

 "Baare Baare" Song from the 1972 film Naagarahaavu made history as the first slow-motion song of Indian cinema.
 Cinematographer R. Chittibabu along with film director Puttanna Kanagal experimented the slow-motion technique for this song, which turned out to be a big hit.